mlflow/mlflow/docs/source/deployment/deploy-model-to-kubernetes/index.rst

 at scale.
 To address this gap, MLflow integrates with `MLServer <https://mlserver.readthedocs.io/en/latest/>`_ as an alternative deployment option, which is used as a core Python inference server in Kubernetes-native frameworks like `Seldon Core <https://docs.seldon.io/projects/seldon-core/en/latest/>`_ and
 `KServe <https://kserve.github.io/website/>`_ (formerly known as KFServing).
 Using MLServer, you can take advantage of the scalability and reliability of Kubernetes to serve your model at scale.
+See :ref:`Serving Framework <serving_frameworks>` for the detailed comparison between Flask and MLServer, and why MLServer is a better choice for ML production use cases.

 Deployment Steps
 ----------------